Skip to product information

 "Ilia Delio's insights about the spirituality of space represent just a part of her unique understanding of the kind of compassion so needed in our world today." --Michael H. Crosby, O.F.M.
 Cap., author, Thank God Ahead of Time: The Life and Spirituality of Solanus Casey

 What is compassion and how does it emerge in the human heart?
-What moves one to compassion?
+What moves us to compassion?
 Can we learn compassion as a way of life?
 Can we let go of our fears to love more deeply?
-These are some of the questions that guide this little book on compassion pondered in an airport.
-It is not meant to be a great study or a comprehensive analysis of a virtue but an exploration into what expands the human heart for another—ultimately what unites.
+These are some of the questions that guide this brief and inspiring book.

-Compassion guides us through the life of Francis tracing his growth from a selfish, materialistic young man to the humble, holy saint beloved by millions.
-With this book as your guide, you can do simple things every day to discover a more compassionate, open, fearless, and loving life —just as St. Francis did.
+Compassion traces the life of St. Francis, his growth from a selfish, materialistic young man to the humble, holy saint beloved by millions.
+With this book as your guide, you can do simple things every day to discover a more compassionate, open, fearless, and loving life—just as Francis did, in a time not so unlike our own.

-Ilia Delio, OSF a Franciscan Sister of Washington, D.C., is Josephine Connelly Endowed Chair in Theology, Villanova, and founder of the Center for Christogenesis.
-Her many books include The Not-Yet God: Carl Jung, Teilhard de Chardin and the Relational Whole, and The Unbearable Wholeness of Being.
+Ilia Delio, a Franciscan Sister of Washington, DC, is retired professor of theology at Villanova University, and founder and executive director of the World Institute for Science, Religion and Culture.
+Her many books include The Not-Yet God: Carl Jung, Teilhard de Chardin, and the Relational Whole; The Unbearable Wholeness of Being: God, Evolution, and the Power of Love; and The Humility of God: A Franciscan Perspective, all from Orbis Books.

 Also Of Interest